Honoring God’s Command

 When you have a situation where you are required to work on the Sabbath, first inform your boss with your religious beliefs.
 Write an official letter explaining why you don’t work on the Sabbath and how this is a violation of your convictions.
 Sabbath keeping churches will also provide their members with a copy of their membership and a letter of the statement of beliefs.

 According to Title V11 of the Civil Rights Act and the guidelines of the Equal Employment Opportunity Commission in the United States, accommodation should be made for the employees.
 The believer must also show his boss that he has good intentions by being willing to make up for the hours he missed on Sabbath.
 For those that live outside the United States of America, laws may vary.
 Certain countries don’t grant religious freedom and Sabbath keepers may face different work policies.

 There is no true blessings apart from God and obedience to His laws.
 Jesus promised the faithful, “But seek first the kingdom of God and His righteousness, and all these things shall be added to you” (Matthew 6:33).
+The Lord would have us make first things first, and assures us that things of lesser value will be given to each according to his need.
 If the believers are faithful and make the kingdom of heaven their first priority, God will take care of them all through life.
-He will generously “anoint” their heads with oil (vs. 17) and their cup will overflow with many blessings (Psalms 23:6).
+He will generously “anoint” their heads with oil and their cup will overflow with many blessings (Psalm 23).